akaanirban/akaanirban/README.md

 ### Hi there 👋👋

-- 🔭 I am a Senior Full Stack Data Scientist @Capital One working on Conversational AI, large scale NLP and MLOps.
+- 🔭 I am an Applied Researcher @Capital One working on building LLMs (pretraining and post pretraining), Multi Agentic Systems at scale, NLP research problems and MLOps.
 - 🧑‍💻 Before this, I was a Ph.D. student at [Rensselaer Polytechnic Institute, Computer Science Department](https://science.rpi.edu/computer-science), working on algorithms in Federated Learning.
 - ⏮️ I have also dabbled into resource allocation and computational offloading in edge/cloud/hybrid cloud systems.
 - 🤖 Passionate about distributed ML/DL applications and in distributed (edge/cloud) engineering problems!